ActionDojo/actions-demo-walkthrough/content/welcome/overview.md

 <img src="./professortocat.png" width="40%"/>

-<h2>Hey there! 👋 </h2>

 <h3>Welcome to the Actions Playground.
 In this demo I'll introduce you to GitHub Actions, the most popular tool for automating CI/CD workflows.
-I’ll also introduce you to Codespaces, the tool you're currently using to access this development environment.
+I’ll also touch on Codespaces, the tool you're currently using to access this development environment.

-By the end of the demo, you’ll know how to:
+By the end, you’ll know how to:

 1. Write and run your own YAML workflows
 2. Use these workflows to spot errors and ensure code quality
 3. Identify common use-cases for GitHub Actions </h3>

-<h2>Who this demo is for</h2>
-<h3>This demo is designed for developers learning about Actions.
-If you’re new to Git, GitHub and version control, you'll probably want to learn about those concepts first.</h3>

 <h2>Core concepts</h2>
-<h3>At each step we’ll teach you one of the following core concepts:
+<h3>In each walkthrough, we’ll teach you one of the following core concepts:

 1. Writing YAML file and viewing workflow runs
 2. Building Continuous Integration (CI) workflows